biagiomaf/smart-comfyui-gallery/README.md

 ```

 > **💡 Pro Tip**: Use forward slashes (`/`) even on Windows for best compatibility!

+> **📹 Note**: FFmpeg installation is recommended for complete workflow discovery from MP4 files.
+Download from [ffmpeg.org](https://ffmpeg.org/) if needed.

 ### Step 4: Launch & Enjoy
 ```bash